 Think of water that is coming to a boil.
-It burbles up in the pot sporadically and then finally reaches the boiling temperature.
+It bubbles up in the pot sporadically and then finally reaches the boiling temperature.

 At that point, a full-blown rolling, constant boiling is seen on the surface of the water.